GitThatCornOuttaMyFace/Robles_Chris_GH_project/README.md

 ### Project Title: Robles_Chris_GH_project

-### Description: Load Bikeshare.py to Github, this Python Program crunches Bikeshare data from Chicago/NewYorkCity/Washington.
+### Description: Load Bikeshare.py to Github
+This Python Program crunches Bikeshare data from Chicago/NewYorkCity/Washington, and provides useful statistics for further analysis.

 ### Files used: bikeshare_2.py (.csv data is not tracked by the git repository)